unnamed44/TDM/README.md

    place the resulting folder in `Tera-proxy\bin\node_modules\`

-3. Type 'npm install' in commandline in the TDM folder, otherwise you will see error message like below

-error: Cannot find module 'express'
+3. Double click ont the file npm_install.bat in TDM folder

 ## Optional data (for dev)